MasterCard007/Vertical-Horizontal-organizer/README.md

 3. Run `cargo build` to compile the script.

 ## Usage
+### For Windows 11 Users
+To make it easier for Windows 11 users, a batch file named `Cat_Dimension.bat` is provided.
+Follow these steps:
+1. Place the `Cat_Dimension.bat` file in the same directory as your images.
+2. Simply double-click on the `Cat_Dimension.bat` file.
+3. The script will automatically sort the images into 'Vertical' and 'Horizontal' directories based on their orientation.

+### For Other Users
-To use the script, navigate to the directory containing your images and run:
+Navigate to the directory containing your images and run:
 ```
 cargo run
 ```
-The script will automatically sort the images into 'Vertical' and 'Horizontal' directories based on their orientation.
+The script will automatically sort the images into 'Vertical' and 'Horizontal' directories.

 ## Contributing
 Contributions to this script are welcome.
 Please ensure to follow best practices for coding in Rust and provide documentation for your changes.